 The Visible Editor

-Creating a website for your editorial business can feel overwhelming.
-This course takes you through the process, from branding to launch, so you end up with a beautifully designed, client-converting website.
+Building a professional website alongside a freelance career can be overwhelming – especially when you’re not a designer or a developer.
+This course takes you through every step, from branding to launch, so you end up with a beautifully designed, client-converting website.

 This course is for ...